certinize/certinize-app-mui/README.md

 # Certinize App MUI

-The certinize frontend based on MUI.
+The certinize frontend based on MUI